Ultimate EV Battery Warranty Guide

 Repair vs. Replacement

-The warranty will specify whether they repair or replace the battery.
+The warranty will specify whether they will repair or replace the battery.

 Look for Exclusions